 The most crucial and fundamental stage of the SDLC is planning.
-It is carried out by the most senior team members with the assistance and involvement of consumers, the sales and marketing department, and industry domain specialists.
-This data is utilized to do feasibility assessments in the areas of economics, law, operations, technology, and timeline.
+The most senior team members lead the effort with assistance and involvement from consumers, the sales and marketing department.
+Also, they lead the industry domain specialists to carry out feasibility assessments in the areas of economics, law, operations, technology, and timeline using this data.

 In a corporate context, programmers will have less participation during this phase.
 The technical aspects at this stage revolve around ensuring the software’s technological viability.
 Finding the finest tech stack to construct the concept on and assembling the greatest team of professional software developers, QA specialists, and deployment engineers are all part of the process.

 This stage allows product owners, business analysts, and other stakeholders to express their demands.

 Some project planning software that can help you along the way: Jira, Miro, Mavenlink, Monday.com

 Step 2: Feasibility analysis and requirements

 The procedure advances to the next level only if both the non-tech and tech teams have given their approval to the concept and the outcome of the feasibility study.